Working in partnership

 This covers all the inpatient facilities and the existing staff working for the providers.

-NHS England and NHS Improvement expect this local agreement will mean the IS providers will deliver a mix of five main services for NHS patients:
+This local agreement means that IS providers deliver a mix of five main services for NHS patients:

 - inpatient respiratory care to COVID-19 patients needing oxygen therapy, NIV (non-invasive ventilation) and mechanical ventilation in intensive care